Santhosh-Dawre/Walmart_Sales_Prediction/README.md

-# Amazon Sales Forecasting and Dashboard
+# Walmart Sales Forecasting and Dashboard

 This project forecasts sales using machine learning and visualizes insights via an interactive dashboard to support business decisions.